samuelgozlan/amplitude-dev-center/docs/guides/wordpress-plugin-guide.md

 ## Advanced Default Event Tracking

-The Wordpress plugin installs a version of the Browser SDK that enables a version of Default Event Tracking
+The Wordpress plugin installs a version of the Browser SDK that enables a version of Default Event Tracking that tracks to extra events:

+- [Amplitude] Element Clicked
+- [Amplitude] Element Changed

+These are high-volume events with a high degree of cardinality with the property values.
+However, Amplitude limits the "noise" to these two events and a specific set of properties, limiting the impact on your taxonomy.

+This approach differs from auto track or auto capture because it targets two specific interactions, and targets a small set of elements to limit the impact of any noise in your data.

+### Impact on event volume

+Advanced Default Event Tracking impacts event volume because it adds new tracking, resulting in more captured events.
+The amount of this increase depends on your organization.
+If you start with few precisely tracked events, Amplitude expects that you would see a large increase in event volume.
+If your organization has an extensive tracking plan, with many precisely tracked events, the impact is lower.